maxim-design/WorldOfGames/README.md

 the platform was written is python3.8 code infrastructure, as such Python 3.8 and pip installer must be present on system.

+Jenkins and Docker are needed to run the testing pipeline.